openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 As with URLs and attachments paths, these columns can be positioned anywhere in the CSV.
 They must be identified in the EBI’s main form as “Attachment Names” and “Hyperlink Names” for their Column Data Types.
 You can provide and column heading you like or leave it blank as the EBI does not use the column headings of Attachment Names and Hyperlink Names.
 Providing values in these columns is optional for each row.
 If you leave some cells blank in the columns then the EBI will use the filename or url as the link name.

-Note: the maximum length allowable in EQUELLA for an attachment or hyperlink description is 1,024 characters.
+Note: the maximum length allowable in openEQUELLA for an attachment or hyperlink description is 1,024 characters.

 #### Specifying Multiple Attachments and Hyperlinks per Item
-EQUELLA supports multiple attachments and hyperlinks.
+openEQUELLA supports multiple attachments and hyperlinks.

 This can be specified in the CSV for the EBI in much the same way as multi-value metadata fields, either with delimiters or multiple columns.